Chissanu/UWU-Re/README.md

 ## How it works
 Our software will have 2 interfaces which is a UI in Tkinter (A python interface) which will be shown on the screen from the machine and a website which the user can order their drinks using their phones.
 Both of the interface will send input to a python program to fetch the array of recipe from the database stored in a JSON file.
 After the python program fetch the recipe, the recipe is then sent to Arduiono to dispense the drink

+## X axis
+The x axis consist of a NEMA stpeer motor which will be attach to a timing belt.

+## Z axis
+The Z axis consists of a NEMA stepper motor which will turn a screw rod.
+The screwrod is attatched to a screwhead which will move the head up if the stepper motor spins clockwise and will move down if moves counter clockwise.
+The reason we use this method instead of using a timing belt is because it is installed vertically and required force to push the dispenser.
+This means there should not be any lose parts.

 ## Colaborators
 Chalatsorn Tantiyamas 64011361
 Chissanu Kittipakorn 64011728